DrLex0/MightyVariableFan/README.md

 ### Can I run something else on the same Raspberry Pi?

 It depends.
 If the other process consumes a lot of CPU or I/O load, then it risks interfering with the real-time operation of the beep detection.
 So far someone has reported trying to run this system on the same Pi as Octoprint, and this *failed* because the beep detector couldn't reach the required performance.
 There was no obvious cause (the octoprint process did not cause an excessive load), but it was a pre-made custom Octoprint Raspbian image which might have contained modifications that interfere with the USB sound card.
-In other words your mileage may vary.
+In other words, your mileage may vary.
 Safest is to use a dedicated Raspberry Pi for the fan system, they are cheap anyway…

 ## Installing